- Although it is difficult, talking about death and dying with your family and caregivers is important.

 Any adult who is mentally and physically able to understand his or her medical condition and express preferences about their care can make an advance directive.

-In most states, an advanced directive can be oral (spoken), although it is less likely to be challenged if it is in writing.
 Most, but not all, states honor an advance directive made in other states.
-If you move to another state, it is a good idea to complete a new advance directive.
-It is important that you and other people involved in decisions about your health care have accessible copies of your advance directive.
-Copies should also be given to any institution where you are treated (such as a hospital, doctor's office, or nursing home) and where you live.
+However, if you move to another state, it is a good idea to complete a new advance directive.
 At this time, there is no advance directive form that is valid in all 50 states.
 Check your state's requirements and guidelines about advance directive documents.
+Caring Connections provides downloadable, state-specific advance directives.

 Types of advance directives

 Living will.
-This is a written set of instructions outlining your wishes about types of medical care you may or may not want in order to sustain life.
-A living will is also referred to as a Directive to Physicians and Family.
-It is used in situations when you have a life-limiting illness and can no longer communicate your wishes about medical care.
+This is a written set of instructions outlining your wishes about the type of medical care you may or may not want used to keep you alive.
+A living will can also be called a Directive to Physicians and Family.
+It is used when you have a life-limiting illness and can no longer communicate your wishes about medical care.
 A living will can include statements about:

 - Whether you want the medical team to use cardiopulmonary resuscitation (CPR) and/or artificial life support, such as mechanical respirators, if your breathing or heart stops.
-Learn more about CPR and do not resuscitate (DNR) orders.
+These are called CPR and do not resuscitate (DNR) orders.
+For a person with advanced cancer, CPR is rarely effective; talk with your doctor for additional information.

 - Whether you would want to receive a feeding tube (artificial nutrition and hydration), if you cannot be fed otherwise

-Living wills can be as detailed as needed to make sure that your desires and wishes for life-sustaining treatments are honored.
-A living will can also include directions about donating organs and tissue.
+Living wills can be as detailed as needed to make sure that your wishes for treatments to keep you alive are followed.
+A living will can also include directions for donating your organs.